Welcome to the ultimate information guide on lab created diamonds.

 • Imitation diamonds

-The main definition of a “synthetic” diamond on Wikipedia – it is “a diamond produced by a controlled process, as contrasted with…geological processes or an imitation diamond made of non-diamond material…”
+According to the primary definition of a “synthetic” diamond on Wikipedia, it is “a diamond produced by a controlled process, as contrasted with natural geological processes or an imitation diamond made of non-diamond material…”

-So is a lab created diamond fake?
+Therefore, is a lab-created diamond fake?
 Not at all.

-But some of the synthetic diamonds out there like cubic zirconia’s are not real diamonds.
+But some synthetic diamonds, such as cubic zirconias, are not genuine diamonds.

-Natural ones are formed under the earths crust with massive pressure on carbon, while lab-grown ones are simply formed in a laboratory, under similar conditions using the same raw materials.
+Natural diamonds form under the Earth’s crust through extreme pressure on carbon, while lab-grown diamonds are simply formed in a laboratory under similar conditions, using the same raw materials.

-To complicate things a little bit more, there are different types of man-made diamonds that you need to at least be aware of:
+To add a bit more complexity, there are different kinds of man-made minerals that you should be familiar with:

 Simulant Diamonds

-These are chemically and physically different from natural earth-mined diamonds.
+These differ both chemically and physically from natural earth-mined diamonds.
 They are not made from scratch and include various materials like glass.
 They first appeared in the 1970s.

 Diamond Nexus Simulants

-These diamonds are similar to regular simulant diamonds, but have carbon mixed in the additional ingredients, making them a bit stronger of a material.
+These diamonds are akin to regular simulant diamonds but with carbon mixed into the additional ingredients, making them slightly more durable.

-These are the cheapest available “diamond-like” stones available.
-They are made from a material called zirconium dioxide, making them the least durable jewelry stone.
+These are the most affordable “diamond-like” stones available.
+Made from zirconium dioxide, they are the least durable stone used in jewelry.

-These are usually what people mean when they say “fake diamonds.”
+These are typically what people refer to as “fake diamonds.”

 Moissanite

-These are popular “fake diamonds” that are made from silicon carbide.
-Because of this gemstone’s strength, it’s a pretty pricey option.
-But it’s usually not purchased if you’re seeking an authentic diamond look.
-Moissanite has a unique look to it.
+These popular “fake diamonds” are made from silicon carbide.
+Due to the gemstone’s durability, it’s a relatively costly option.
+However, those seeking an authentic diamond look usually do not opt for moissanite, which has a unique appearance.

-Here’s an article that goes deeper into the differences between diamond and moissanite.
+Here’s a resource we found useful that delves deeper into the differences between diamond and moissanite.

-Now, lets talk about types of lab grown diamonds that are more “real” when compared to natural earth-mined diamonds.
+Now, let’s discuss types of lab-grown diamonds that are more “real” when compared to natural earth-mined diamonds.

-Cultured stones are made from scratch under similar conditions that carbon faces in the earth’s crust.
-They have a very similar physical and chemical makeup to natural stones.
+Cultured stones are made from scratch under conditions similar to those carbon faces in the Earth’s crust.
+They have a chemical and physical makeup very similar to natural stones.

-There are a few types, including High-Pressure, High-Temperature (HPHT) diamonds which are created using a press and CVD diamonds which are created using a method called chemical vapor deposition.
+There are a few types, including High-Pressure, High-Temperature (HPHT) diamonds created using a press, and CVD diamonds created using a method called chemical vapor deposition.
 The material used for CVD stones is a hydrocarbon gas mixture.

-This type is the most common type we know today as of lab-created diamonds, which you might probably have seen on some major online stores like James Allen.
+This type of diamond is the most common type of lab-created diamond we see today, which you’ve likely come across on major online stores like James Allen.

-1. Not all lab created diamonds are equal – simulants like cubic zirconia and moissanite are not real diamonds.
+1. Not all lab-created diamonds are created equal – simulants like cubic zirconia and moissanite are not real diamonds

-2. REAL lab grown diamonds are made from a “diamond seed”
+2. REAL lab-grown diamonds are cultivated from a “diamond seed”

-3. Diamond seeds are placed under intense pressure and heat, simulating the earth’s crust
+3. Diamond seeds undergo intense pressure and heat, simulating the conditions of the Earth’s crust

 6. Lab diamonds are always of the highest purity

-7. Natural diamonds and lab created stones are both measured in Carats
+7. Both natural diamonds and lab-created stones are measured in Carats

 How do Labs Grow or Create Precious Gem Stones?